 - 4.1 The "Simplified procedure" applies to complaints which, because of their subject (e.g. failure to reply, unfair treatment), are of easy and prompt resolution.
-The administrative steps of the standard procedure do not apply to the simplified procedure, except for articles 1.1, 1.2, and 1.3. - 4.2 When there is consensus among EIB Group's concerned services on the reply to the complaint and with a view to making efficient use of the resources of the EIB Group Complaints Mechanism, the response of the EIB Group will be a letter of the EIB-CM instead of a Conclusions Report attached to the letter of the EIB Secretary General. - 4.3 In case of disagreement with the EIB Group's concerned services on the reply of the EIB Group to the complaint, the standard procedure will apply.
-If the preliminary assessment carried out by the EIB-CM indicates that the complaint is complex because of the complexity of the allegations or because it requires the liaison of the EIB Group with third parties (e.g. financial intermediaries), the standard procedure may be applied. - 4.4 The deadline for reply under the simplified procedure is reduced to 25 working days from communication of admissibility.
-The circulation of the draft reply will only take place at EIB Group services' level.
+The administrative steps of the Standard procedure do not apply to the Simplified procedure, except for Articles 1.1, 1.2, and 1.3. - 4.2 When there is consensus among the EIB Group services concerned on the reply to the complaint, and with a view to making efficient use of the resources of the EIB Group Complaints Mechanism, the response of the EIB Group will be a letter from the EIB-CM, instead of a Conclusions Report attached to the letter of the EIB Secretary General. - 4.3 In case of disagreement with the EIB Group services concerned on the reply of the EIB Group to the complaint, the Standard procedure will apply.
+If the preliminary assessment carried out by the EIB-CM indicates that the complaint is complex because of the complexity of the allegations or because it requires the liaison of the EIB Group with third parties (e.g. financial intermediaries), the Standard procedure may be applied. - 4.4 The deadline for reply under the Simplified procedure is reduced to 25 working days from the communication of admissibility.
+The circulation of the draft reply will only take place at EIB Group services level.